tobua/synec/README.md

 ## Features

+- Installs npm packages from local folders
+- Reinstalls only when changes have been made
+- Watches for changes and copies them over directly
+- Installs `dependencies` of local packages
+- Provides plugin for seamless build tool integration
 - Installs `localDependencies` before build
-- Watches for changes and rebuilds

 ## Installation